New York Equitable Distribution Lawyer

 Our lawyers are well-versed in New York divorce laws and work in liaison with clients to get favorable outcomes.
 We can assist you to secure a good division of property and financial assets by taking the lead during negotiations.
 At Douglas Family Law Group, we have the experience, skills, knowledge, and resources you want to advocate for you.

-Call us at 914-615-9058 to book a consultation with our divorce attorneys.
+Call us at 914-615-9058 to book a consultation with one of our divorce attorneys.